 Communication across all levels can aid the transition to a safer workplace culture.
 A great way to increase safety communication is to hold regular safety talks on topical and relevant safety news in your industry.
 Real-life examples of the consequence of poor safety culture can often catch the attention of some.
 Making your company safety policy readily available to your employees, can help with the implementation of expectations and best practices when it comes to the completion of safe work.

-Lead by exampleIt is paramount that you lead by example; following all safety policies and encouraging employees to do the same.
+Lead by exampleIt is paramount that you lead by example; following all safety policies will engage your employees and encourage them to do the same.
 If management are willing to commit to safety, employees will follow suit.
 Employee buy-in is crucial to have a positive safety culture.
 Implement a clear accountability process can aid a positive safety culture.
 By having responsible persons for health and safety procedures can help with accountability and promote the metrics of leading by example.
 An example of this would be the capabilities of dealing with a crisis and learning from them through strong safety culture.

 Organisations with strong safety cultures understand that emergencies and incidents could occur at any time and have robust systems in place to immediately deal with them.
 They have effective methods of communicating those incidents internally and have the methodologies and the know-how to investigate and understand their root causes.
 Most importantly, they lead by example by learning from these incidents and ensuring it never happens again.